george-hawkins/arf-drone/notes.md

 Pixhawk.org vs ArduPilot.org
 ----------------------------

-The pixhawk.org site seems to be the spiritual home of the Pixhawk while the ArduPilot.org site seems to be more actively maintained and has far more detail.
+The [pixhawk.org](https://pixhawk.org/) site seems to be the spiritual home of the Pixhawk while the [ardupilot.org](http://ardupilot.org/ardupilot/) site seems to be more actively maintained and has far more detail.

 Pixhawk.org seems to be concerned with higher level issues, like open hardware, while ardupilot.org focuses more on the practical hobbyist oriented issues of getting things working.

-It's unclear if the pixhawk.org site's information is often just stale or if it reflects real differences in hardware supported by PX4 and ArduPilot flight stacks (pixhawk.org claims to be somewhat agnostic when it comes to the flight stack but clearly most of the site assumes the PX4 stack), e.g. pixhawk.org recommends the D4R-II FrSKY receiver while ardupilot.org considers it deprecated and covers far newer FrSKY receivers.
+It's unclear if the pixhawk.org site's information is often just stale or if it reflects real differences in hardware supported by the PX4 and ArduPilot flight stacks (pixhawk.org claims to be somewhat agnostic when it comes to the flight stack but clearly most of the site assumes the PX4 stack), e.g. pixhawk.org recommends the D4R-II FrSKY receiver while ardupilot.org considers it deprecated and covers far newer FrSKY receivers.

 Bag / case
 ----------